Frodsham: Early history

 Frodsham Hill is the location of an Iron Age promontory fort, the outline of which can still be seen.

-The town is of Saxon origin; its 11th-century church is mentioned in the Domesday Book.
+The town is of Saxon origin, and is mentioned in the Domesday Book.
+It was held by Hugh Lupus, Earl of Chester, and had 13 households and 9 ploughlands in 1086.
+It was valued at £4 in 1086, though the survey notes it was waste when acquired by Earl Hugh.
 Frodsham was an important manor of the medieval Earls of Chester and was created a borough in the early 13th century, probably by Earl Ranulf III.
 The mouth of the River Weaver, where it joins the Mersey, made Frodsham into a significant port for the coasting trade, particularly for the export of Cheshire salt, brought down the river from Northwich and Nantwich.
 The site of the manor house was in Castle Park; the building was of stone and was fortified.
 In an account of 1315 it is called 'castellum' (little castle), although 'manerium' (manor house) was the usual designation.